 (f) The student’s relatives; and

-(g) Depending on his or her age, the student.
+(g) Depending on their age, the student.

 Additionally, the district will adopt any best-interest determination guide developed by the office of the superintendent of public instruction during the discussion about the advantages and disadvantages of keeping the student in the school of origin or transferring the student to a new school.